 Calum Baird is a singer-songwriter and professional live musician based in Edinburgh.
-With four years of experience of playing venues from Aberdeen, to London and across to Ireland and the European continent, Calum has received praise, admiration and recognition along the way.
+With years of experience of playing venues around the UK and across to Ireland and the European continent, Calum has received praise, admiration and recognition along the way.
 He writes and sings his own particular style of raw, folk formed from tales of love and woe, heartfelt political commentaries and social observations.

-Since releasing his debut EP, Nothing to Lose, on Folk Rag Records in 2014, Calum has gone on to share bills and stages with some of Scotland’s greatest musicians from the established and upcoming scenes, as well as a host of international musicians too.
-These include; Dick Gaughan, Attila the Stockbroker, Robb Johnson, Steve Mason (Betaband), Maeve Mackinnon, Kyle Falconer (of The View), The Jellyman’s Daughter, Andy Irvine (Ireland), David Rovics (US), Boikot (Spain) and Banda Bassoti (Italy).
+Calum has played over 1000 shows since releasing his debut EP, Nothing to Lose, in 2014.
+He has shared bills with some of Scotland’s greatest musicians from the established and upcoming scenes, as well as a host of international musicians too.
+These include; Dick Gaughan, Attila the Stockbroker, Robb Johnson, Steve Mason (Betaband), Maeve Mackinnon, Kyle Falconer (of The View), Andy Irvine (Ireland), David Rovics (US), Boikot (Spain) and Banda Bassoti (Italy).

 Any booking inquiries and merchandise purchases, such as CDs and T-Shirts, can be made through Calum’s Facebook page.